Elswick, Lancashire

-Elswick is a rural village and civil parish on the Fylde coast of Lancashire, England.
+Elswick is a rural village and civil parish on the Fylde peninsula of Lancashire, England.
 At the 2011 Census, it had a population of 1,079.

 At the Norman conquest of England in 1066, Elswick was a small agricultural community in the hundred of Amounderness.
 The village was originally part of the ecclesiastical parish of St Michael's on Wyre.
 A Nonconformist chapel was built in Elswick before 1650.

 Elswick is part of the local government district of Fylde and the parliamentary constituency of Fylde.
 It lies approximately 8.5 mi east of Blackpool and 12 mi north-west of Preston.

 History

 Elswick was listed in the Domesday Book of 1086 as Edeleswic.
 In later documents it was recorded variously as Etleswhic, Etheliswyck and Elleswyk.
 At the time of the Norman conquest of England in 1066, the township of Elswick—as part of the ancient hundred of Amounderness—was in the possession of Earl Tostig, the brother of King Harold II.
 Tostig died at the Battle of Stamford Bridge and his lands were subsequently taken over by the Normans.
 Between 1069 and 1086 William the Conqueror gave Amounderness to Anglo-Norman baron Roger the Poitevin.
 In the Domesday Book, the area of Elswick was estimated at three carucates of land.

 In the 13th century, part of the township of Elswick was owned by the lord of Freckleton, and smaller parts by Warine de Whittingham and Alan de Singleton.
 In the early 16th century, Henry VII's administrator Edmund Dudley held the township and it was later in the possession of Thomas Stanley, 2nd Earl of Derby.